C-Hear/chif-tutorials/README_EXTERNAL_API.md

-# CHIF Manager External API USAGE Docs
+# CHIF Manager External API Usage Docs

 This is the working document for the Externally Accessible API